oswede/ai-business-card/README.md

 # AI Business Card

+## Messages for Team

+Please make all commits to the dev branch and then make a merge request

+Everyone needs to have made a contribution by the 15th of December

+Please make sure you are in the slack and receiving notifications

 ## Project Description
 Our Project is to design and build an intelligent AR Business Card.
 We will be using Watson Conversations to build a chatbot that guides the user through a conversation about John McNamara, a Senior Inventor and Innovation Centre Technologist Lead at IBM.